peterwwillis/devopsyoga-content/methods/index.md

 The concept of [Autonomation][8] is to design automation that detects an error and stops a process so a human can intervene.
 One example includes software tests that hault deployment of a product if unexpected behavior is found.
 Whereas *fully-automated machines* can both detect and fix their own problems, *mostly-automated* or *pre-automated* machines can be made simpler and cheaper and allow a human to resolve a complex problem quickly.

 #### Value Stream Mapping
+VSM is a useful way to visualize the entire chain of events involved with a product, from the first idea to a delivered product.
+[The intent][10] is to identify what parts provide value, and what parts are merely wasteful.

+This may start with [identifying the type of value stream][11], then [identifying the teams that support it, and documenting the work done][12].

+One example of making a value stream map [is here][14], and [here][15] are some tips.

 ---